emd/random_data/README.md

 * the magnitude-squared coherence as a function of frequency vs. time (middle), and
 * the cross-phase angle as a function of frequency vs. time (right).

+(Note that most of the code below is to generate representative fake signals, while the spectral computations only involve initialization of a *single* object.)

 ```python
 import numpy as np
 import matplotlib.pyplot as plt